komalswami/komalswami/README.md

 - 🌱 I’m currently learning everything
 - 📫 How to reach me: [Komal Swami](https://www.linkedin.com/in/komal-swami-4a539117a)
 - 😄 Pronouns: she/her
+- 💬 Ask me about anything,happy to help
 - ⚡ Fun Fact: Python was NOT named after a snake

 <a href="https://www.linkedin.com/in/komal-swami-4a539117a/">